dlavrenuek/add-commit-labels/README.md

 specified labels to these issues and pull requests.
 Can be used in combination with other actions to f.e. add version labels to all issues that were included in a release.

+To identify which issues will be labeled following steps are performed:

+1. Git commit messages are retrieved using `${from}...${to}`
+2. Issue/PR ids are extracted from commit messages (excluding commit body) using `/#[0-9]*/g`
+3. For every extracted id - if a pull request is found it will be loaded and issue ids are extracted from PR body using the same format as in step 3
+4. Given labels are added to all issues and pull requests identified in steps 2 and 3

+The issue ids are first extracted from commit messages (only the first line, not full commit bodies).

 ## Example Usage

 This example adds the labels `super` and `duper` to all issues/PRs found in git history from `v1.0.0` to HEAD